yuanqing-wang/eng110/W7D1/research_proposal.md

 ### Boarder Impact (Optional)
 - From a macroscopic point of view, how would my research make the world a better/worse place?

+### Bibliography

+## Some tips
+- Consider start with (nested) bullet points and build on top of it.
+- Use formal language!
+- Consider:
+  - What makes your research novel and unique?
+  - Can your peer in this field understand your proposal?